KSP-RO/SalyutStations/README.md

+**I HIGHLY reccommend downloading my [Soviet Rockets](https://github.com/KSP-RO/SovietRockets) to use with this.
+It is required to launch all of these probes and you need it to use the craft files.**

 **WARNING REGARDING VOSTOK/VOSKHOD: These two spacecraft are VERY heavy on cpu and RAM usage because of the level of detail in the models and textures.
 If you do not have a VERY powerful PC you will likely see a large amount of lag.
 If your game lags/hangs or crashes you can go into the "Kerbal Space Program\GameData\RN_Soyuz\Parts\7k" folder and delete ALL files with the name Vostok or Voskhod in them.**

 This is a salyut mod for the DOS & OPS style stations.
 It contains fully functional replicas of Salyut 1, 4, 6 and 7.
 It also now contains Almaz 2, 3 and 5.
 These can be used interchangeably with the other DOS/OPS stations of the same series although they may have had a different color scheme. *This pack now contains the Soyuz 7K-T, 7K-OKA, 7K-OKP 7K-T-AF and Progress 7K-TG spacecrafts.
 Now also contains Vostok and Voskhod spacecraft, and TKS/VA spacecraft.